telmarosario/books-way-2.0-server/README.md

 # README

-Status: In progress

 # BooksWay

 ## Description

-BooksWay is a web app to sell and trade books
+BooksWay is a web app to sell and trade books with a built in chat.

 ## User Stories